 IF YOU DO NOT AGREE TO THIS AGREEMENT, YOU SHOULD NOT OPEN AN ACCOUNT WITH CATO AND IMMEDIATELY AVOID THE USE OF THE SOLUTIONS AND RETURN THEM TO CATO.

-Cato reserves the right at any time to unilaterally modify the Agreement and to impose new or additional terms or conditions on your use of the Solution.
-In the event of material modifications or additions to the Agreement, Cato and/or a Cato distributor shall notify you via email or by means of a prominent notice on Cato’s website.
+Cato reserves the right to modify the Agreement and to impose new or additional terms or conditions on your use of the Solution at any time, provided that in respect of any material change which adversely effects you (including pricelist updates): Cato and/or a Cato distributor shall notify you via email or by means of a prominent notice on Cato’s website and the change shall take effect upon renewal of your then current subscription term of the Services.
 BY CONTINUING TO USE THE SOLUTION OR ANY PART THEREOF FOLLOWING SUCH MODIFICATIONS, YOU AGREE TO BE BOUND BY SUCH MODIFICATIONS.

 1.2.
-“Hardware” shall mean all hardware equipment provided to you by Cato and/or its approved distributors pursuant to this Agreement, if any, listed in the Cato Account Plan.
+“Hardware” shall mean all sockets equipment provided to you by Cato and/or its approved distributors pursuant to this Agreement, if any, listed in the Cato Account Plan.

 1.3.
 “Intellectual Property Rights” shall mean any and all worldwide, whether registered or not (a) patents, patent applications and patent rights; (b) rights associated with works of authorship, including copyrights, copyrights applications, copyrights restrictions, mask work rights, mask work applications and mask work registrations; (c) rights relating to the protection of trade secrets and confidential information; (d) trademarks, trade names, service marks, logos, trade dress, goodwill and domains (“Trademarks“); (e) rights analogous to those set forth herein and any other proprietary rights relating to intangible property; and (f) divisions, continuations, renewals, reissues and extensions of the foregoing (as applicable) now existing or hereafter filed, issued, or acquired.